klenam0/klenam0/README.md

 - 📫 How to reach me **cedeegbe@gmail.com**

-- ⚡ Fun fact **I ready to adapt and learn new stuff based on the job description**
+- ⚡ Fun fact **I'm ready to adapt and learn new stuff based on the job description**

 <h3 align="left">Connect with me:</h3>
 <p align="left">